wh0sumit/wh0sumit/readme.md

 [![Website Badge](https://img.shields.io/badge/-Sumit's_Portfolio-black?style=flat-square&logo=Website&logoColor=white&link=https://wh0sumit.github.io/)](https://wh0sumit.github.io/)

 <br>
-<p>A second-year BCA student I've never stopped engaging my passion to help others and solve problems.
+<p> I am a third-year Bachelor of Computer Application [B.C.A] student at Medicaps University.
+I’m an independent and self-taught web developer who is passionate about learning new languages, frameworks, & technologies.

+I’m proud that my web development work has helped my clients to grow their businesses and generate more revenue.

+My strongest skill is my creativity.
+Being able to gather project requirements and translate those into an engaging, effective, and unique website is what has helped me a lot.

-I've maintained and developed some projects from scratch, carrying the Development of its back-end and front-end codebases.
+I've maintained and developed many projects from scratch, carrying the Development of its back-end and front-end codebases.

-Apart from being a web developer 💻, I enjoy most of my time creating Doodles 🎨 and I spend a large amount of my free time exploring the front-end web development world.</p>
+Apart from being a web developer, I enjoy most of my time creating Doodles and I spend a large amount of my free time exploring the front-end web development world.</p>

 <img align="right" alt="GIF" src="Dino.gif" width = "500" height="180">
 <br>

-- 🌱 I’m currently learning **React js**
+- 🌱 I’m currently learning **Laravel**

 - 💬 Ask me about **Javascript**